rsaikali/tensorflow-classifier-mqtt/README.md

 Tensorflow will need datasets to learn labels.

-Organized into 'labeled' directories (`closed`/`opened` in my case)

-`dataset` directory will need to contain all your training images, and need to be organized as the following:
+Organized into 'labeled' directories (`closed`/`opened` in my case) the `dataset` directory will need to contain all your training images, and need to be organized as the following:

 ```sh
 dataset/